 In her new novella, Sunday Times bestselling author Becky Chambers imagines a future in which, instead of terraforming planets to sustain human life, explorers of the solar system instead transform themselves.

-Imagine a future in which, instead of terraforming planets to sustain human life, explorers of the solar system instead transform themselves.
+In the future, instead of terraforming planets to sustain human life, explorers of the galaxy transform themselves.

 *FROM THE SUNDAY TIMES BESTSELLING AUTHOR*